 - Take measures to secure food, that can be damaged while you are away especially if power outage is imminent or likely.

 - Close windows and doors.

-- Evaluate if the water and electricity should be shut off.
+- Consider to turn off water and electricity.
 If you decide to leave electricity on, keep lights on in the front hall and by the front door.
-Remember to dress appropriately for the weather conditions.
+Remember to dress according to weather conditions.

-- If you do not have your own transportation, you should go to the nearest mass casualty centre, where transportation can be arranged.
+- If you do not have your own transportation, you should contact the nearest mass casualty center, where transportation can be arranged.

 Those who cannot get out on their own should do the following:

-- If the telephones are dead, hang a conspicuous cloth or a flag, out of a window facing the main road.
+- If telephones and SMS text messages are not working hang a visible cloth or a white flag out of a window facing the main road.